-It’s been a long time coming but we’ve finally had some guidance from HMRC in the form of a letter answer questions about Crypto.
+It’s been a long time coming but we’ve finally had some guidance from HMRC in the form of guidance & answer questions about Cryptotaxation.
 We are proud to say that their advice matches our own and lays a good foundation for the correct treatment of Crypto currencies on your tax return.
-If you would like to view the letter in full click the link below.
-Extracts are now included where appropriate.
+If you would like to view the guidance in full click the link below.

 Capital Gains Tax – is a tax on the profit when you sell (or ‘dispose of’) something (an ‘asset’) that’s increased in value.

 Disposing of an asset – Disposing of an asset includes:

 - giving it away as a gift, or transferring it to someone else

 - getting compensation for it – like an insurance payout if it’s been lost or destroyed

 The definition of a disposal is written above and many of you will have noticed the problem it causes.
 As BTC is the entry point into most Altcoins, you must first purchase BTC, then transfer that to an exchange, then to trade that for an Altcoin.
 With the transaction times and volatility of BTC that value could have risen or fallen quickly, when you trade your BTC for an Altcoin you are ‘disposing’ of your BTC and creating a Capital Gain or Capital Loss.

 Where you purchase and sell a large amount of Altcoins this can be a problem, you will need to create a spreadsheet recording the dates and FIAT values of the Altcoin purchases and disposals.
 Each separate disposal of a Cryptocurrency will be required to be converted to FIAT at the time of disposal.
 (CG78310)

 There is very little guidance from HMRC specifically regarding BTC your tax will be open to challenge from HMRC.
 In order to file your return as accurately as possible, we will treat Crypto’s as a hybrid between Shares and Currency, following logic seen in previous tax cases and law.